MikhailovAlexander/adm_project/README.md

 ### 1.3.
 Diagrams for the horse riding actions:

+In addition, the process of scheduling was considered.
+The Manager and the Coach are involved in this process.
+The process starts when the Manager needs to create a new schedule.
+First, the Manager generates a basic schedule.
+If there are inconsistent positions in the schedule, the Manager contacts the coach for approval.
+If an employee approves changes

 ![Image 1.4.
 The activity diagram for the scheduling](diagrams/Scheduling.jpg)

 Image 1.4.
 The activity diagram for the scheduling